cs-pedagogy/cs-pedagogy.github.io/assignments/hw1.md

 ## Readings

 For this class you should read:
-- From Bain:
+- From _What the Best College Teachers Do_ by Bain:
     - Chapters 1,4
     - Epilogue and "How the study was conducted"

-- From How Learning Works:
+- From _How Learning Works_:
-    - Introduction Bridging Learning Research and Teaching
+    - Introduction: Bridging Learning Research and Teaching
-    - Chapter 1 How Does Students’ Prior Knowledge Affect Their Learning?
+    - Chapter 1: How Does Students’ Prior Knowledge Affect Their Learning?

-- From Tools From Teaching:
+- From _Tools For Teaching_:
     - <https://drive.google.com/file/d/1IbJSGsxOXEUCWxWqpNFmOI0bqqZyNiRc/view>

 ## Assignment